Skip to content

 from sqlmesh.core.model import model

-from sqlmesh.core.macro import MacroEvaluator
+from sqlmesh.core.macros import MacroEvaluator

 @model(